ka4ep/Lexical.Localization/docs/Plurality/index.md

 <br/>

-If all cases are not used, then then **StringResolver** will to default string.
+If all cases are not used, then then **StringResolver** will revert to default string.
 For example, "N:one" is provided, and for values other than "1", the rules revert to default string.
 [!code-xml[Snippet](../PluralityExample0c.xml)]